Eyadfezex/my-notes/React/component-lifecycle/UNSAFE_componentWillUpdate.md

 - It could lead to confusion and unexpected behavior, especially when relying on both props and state in the same component lifecycle method.
 - Its naming was misleading and could cause confusion for developers.

+## Parameters

+- `nextProps`: The next props that the component will receive.
+- `nextState`: The next state that the component will have.
+- `nextContext`: The next context that the component will receive, if using context API.

 ### Recommendation

 Instead of using `UNSAFE_componentWillUpdate`, it's recommended to use safer alternatives: